Zuckerwattederivat/Zuckerwattederivat/README.md

 Hi there! 👋

-I am a full-stack web developer and Blockchain enthusiast who is especially interested in building scalable Node.js applications with React or Vue.js and Express.js. ❤️
+I am a full-stack web developer and blockchain enthusiast who is especially interested in building scalable Node.js applications with React or Vue.js and Express.js. ❤️

 Currently I am working as a front-end developer while studying for a bachelor's degree in web development from Middlesex University London. 🧑‍🎓👨‍💻